JMMalm/TicTacToe/readme.md

 # MyDashboard
-A simple game of Tic Tac Toe using WPF and C#.
+A simple game of Tic Tac Toe using WPF and C#, now with .NET Core 3.0.

 ## Built With
-* Visual Studio 2015
+* Visual Studio 2019
-* .NET 4.5.2
+* .NET Core 3.0
-* WPF 3.0
+* WPF
 * C#

 ## Local Setup